6eero/NewPass/README.md

 ## ⚒️ Todo
+- [ ] Refactor the application using M3 design rules and Jetpack Compose.
-- [x] Fix random crashes with multiple users
+- [x] Fix random crashes with multiple users.
 - [x] Improve the login GUI.
 - [x] Add a login menu to unlock the application.
 - [x] Currently the encryption key and IV vector are hardcoded into the source code.
 I have to find a way to mask them.